 - Read our in-depth Canon EOS RP review

 It might not be as great for video as the Lumix GH5, but the G9 prioritizes stills.
-Like Olympus OM-D E-M1X listed above, the smaller MFT sensor size is made up for by a camera that is packed full of features.
+Like Olympus OM-D E-M1X, the smaller MFT sensor size is made up for by a camera that is packed full of features.
 Its high resolution combines eight images into a single 80MP photograph, while its amazing image stabilization allows you to shoot handheld for about a second with sharp results.
-Throw in 60fps shooting, polished handling and a wealth of advanced features and the Lumix G9 is a brilliant all-round mirrorless camera.
+Throw in 60fps shooting, polished handling and a wealth of advanced features and the Lumix G9 is a brilliant all-round mirrorless camera that's now also great value.

 - Read our in-depth Panasonic Lumix G9 review